The Unexpected Gifts of Growing Older: Finding Joy, Freedom & Wisdom

 Holding hands with different generations.

-Aging doesn’t bench you unless you let it.
+For the most part, aging doesn’t bench you unless you let it.

-What actually gives your days meaning now?
+What gives your days meaning recently?

 Eternally Young: The Soul That Never Ages